NiGhTTraX/eslint-config/README.md

-## Usage
+## Intro

-This is a monorepo of multiple personal ESLint configs, each one for a different type of project (JS libs, TSX apps etc.).
-See the [packages](./packages) folder and choose a suitable config for you.
+This is a monorepo for my personal ESLint configs, made specifically for TypeScript and React projects.
+Feel free to fork them or use them directly — check out the [`packages`](packages) folder to see the configs.